Monaco Port Guide: For The Most Beautiful Monte Carlo Day

 Rampe Major:

-This red-brick path winds up toward the palace and passes through stone arches.
-Along the way, you’ll find framed views of the harbor that are perfect for photos.
+This scenic red-brick path winds up toward the Prince’s Palace and passes through historic stone arches.
+Along the way, you’ll find framed views of Port Hercule that are perfect for photos, making the walk just as rewarding as the destination.

 Saint-Martin Gardens:

-These quiet gardens offer shaded paths and scenic overlooks.
-In addition, they provide a peaceful setting with beautiful views of the coastline.
+These quiet gardens sit along the edge of Monaco-Ville and offer shaded paths with stunning sea views.
+In addition, they provide a peaceful setting with scenic overlooks of the coastline and fewer crowds than other viewpoints.

 The Bateau Bus Crossing:

-While riding the water taxi, you can capture a low-angle perspective of the harbor.
-As a result, the yachts and buildings appear even more impressive from the water.
+While riding the water taxi across Port Hercule, you can capture a unique low-angle perspective of the harbor.
+As a result, the yachts, waterfront buildings, and surrounding hills appear even more impressive from the water.

 Best Beaches Near Monaco Port for a Quick Escape